ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 - [Links](#links)

 ## Project Description
-Write a short description of your project.
-Write 1-2 sentences about the game you chose to build and why.

 'Open Sesame' is a password generator made simple.
-The user decides all the inputs his password should include and then 'Open Sesame'generates is on their behalf and provides it.
+The user decides all the inputs his password should include and then 'Open Sesame' generates is on their behalf and provides it on screen.

 ## Rules
-Briefly describe the rules of the game.

 Simple rules:
 The user is given some advice on what a strong password should include such as:
 - Length